MicrosoftDocs/dynamics365smb-docs/business-central/design-details-inventory-adjustment-value-entry-allowed-posting-dates.md

 |---------|---------|--------|
 |EUROPE  |  2020-09-11      |2020-09-30      |

-In this case, you're allowed to post in the date range from September 11th to September 30th, but aren't allowed to post the adjustment value entry with a September 10th posting date.
+In this case, you're allowed to post in the date range from September 11 to September 30.
+However, you aren't allowed to post the adjustment value entry with a September 10 posting date.

 ### Overview of the posting date setup